 The programme will develop critical awareness of issues in the scientific and applied areas of psychology and the methodological skills to critically examine and interrogate the discipline of psychology in all its facets.

-There are five modules per semester, and the proportional mix of time spent in classes, tutorials/seminars/labs, and private study in a teaching semester is approximately 30% lectures, 20% Labs/tutorials and 50% private study.
+There are two modules per semester, and the proportional mix of time spent in classes, tutorials/seminars/labs, and private study in a teaching semester is approximately 30% lectures and lecture-related activities, 20%/Labs/Tutorials and 50% private study.

-Core Psychology I: Social, Individual Differences, Conceptual & Historical Issues, Perception
+Core Psychology I: Social, Individual Differences, Cognition and Psychobiology

 Applications of psychology in the ‘real world’